Nicox Provides Fourth Quarter 2022 Financial Highlights

 Sophia Antipolis, France

-Nicox SA (Euronext Paris: FR0013018124, COX), an international ophthalmology company, today provided financial highlights for the fourth quarter 2022 for Nicox SA and its subsidiaries (the “Nicox Group”).
+Nicox SA FR COX))), an international ophthalmology company, today provided financial highlights for the fourth quarter 2022 for Nicox SA and its subsidiaries (the "Nicox Group").

 Upcoming milestones on key development programs